Good segmentation is what turns a superficial statistic into a business metric that drives decisions.

 Segmentation experts may want to move beyond one-dimensional slices and begin establishing real customer profiles.
 For example, people between ages of 13 and 24 that registered via a mobile device put in a group “Young & Mobile”.
 How does this group’s behavior compare to the rest of your user base?

 This type of analysis is what marketers at Fortune 1000 companies do all day.
-Prior to the advent of cloud-based business intelligence platforms like MBI, it was largely out of reach for the rest of us.
+Before the advent of cloud-based business intelligence platforms like Commerce Intelligence, it was largely out of reach for the rest of us.
 Fortunately, that is no longer the case.

 Tracking New Segments